JatinVerma001/8844006_Jatin_SENG8071_MidtermAssignment/README.md

 (8, 'Salman Rushdie', 'Salman Rushdie is a British-Indian novelist and essayist.
 He is best known for his novel "Midnight''s Children," which won the Booker Prize in 1981.'), (9, 'R.K.
 Narayan', 'R.K.
 Narayan was an Indian writer known for his works set in the fictional town of Malgudi.
 His novels and short stories depict everyday Indian life with humor and warmth.'), (10, 'Vikram Chandra', 'Vikram Chandra is an Indian-American writer known for his novels and short stories exploring themes of identity, crime, and Indian society.'), (11, 'Chitra Banerjee Divakaruni', 'Chitra Banerjee Divakaruni is an Indian-American author and poet.
-Her works often explore themes of immigration, women's issues, and Indian mythology.'), (12, 'Rohinton Mistry', 'Rohinton Mistry is an Indian-Canadian author known for his novels depicting life in India and the Indian diaspora, often addressing social and political issues.'), (13, 'Amitav Ghosh', 'Amitav Ghosh is an Indian author known for his novels and essays exploring historical and environmental themes, often set in India and Southeast Asia.'), (14, 'Anita Nair', 'Anita Nair is an Indian-English writer known for her novels, short stories, and poetry, often reflecting contemporary Indian life and culture.'),
+Her works often explore themes of immigration, womens issues, and Indian mythology.'), (12, 'Rohinton Mistry', 'Rohinton Mistry is an Indian-Canadian author known for his novels depicting life in India and the Indian diaspora, often addressing social and political issues.'), (13, 'Amitav Ghosh', 'Amitav Ghosh is an Indian author known for his novels and essays exploring historical and environmental themes, often set in India and Southeast Asia.'), (14, 'Anita Nair', 'Anita Nair is an Indian-English writer known for her novels, short stories, and poetry, often reflecting contemporary Indian life and culture.'),